joelang/tu58v3/README.md

 It is wrtten in AVR assembler.

 This project has been ongoing for many years.
 On the back burner.
-A few years back I got the rom image from a reat TU-58.
+A few years back I got the rom image from a real TU-58.
 I disassembled and commented the code.
 (It's on bitsavers) That gave me an outline for my AVR code.

 The storage is a single CF card that supports multiple images of 65536 512 byte blocks.